 - 1. Prepare three identical test samples, such as identical PVDF or nitrocellulose strips to which the protein of interest has been transferred.
 The test samples should be blocked using a blocking buffer, such as Tris buffered saline supplemented with 0.1% Tween 20, and either 5% BSA or 5% non-fat dried milk. - 2.
-Prepare 6.5 mL of working antibody stock solution (1:1000 in this example) by adding 6.5 μ L of antibody stock solution to 6.5 mL of buffer containing blocking protein, such as TBS supplemented with 0.1% Tween 20, and either 3% BSA or 3% non-fat dried milk. - 3.
+Prepare 3 mL of a 2x (1 μ g/mL) antibody stock solution in a buffer appropriate for the application.
+Suggested buffer formulations are TBS or PBS supplemented with blocking protein such as BSA or non-fat dried milk. - 3.
 Apportion the unused PSSA into working aliquots and store at -20°C for future use (the stock PSSA contains 50% glycerol and will not freeze at this temperature). - 4.
 Allow the lyophilized control peptides to reach room temperature, ideally under desiccation.
 5. Reconstitute each of the control peptides to a concentration of 66.7 μ M with nanopure water. (i.e. for a peptide with a molecular mass of 1500, reconstitution with 1 mL water yields a solution with a concentration of 66.7 μ M). - 6.
-Apportion the unused reconstituted peptide solutions into working aliquots and store at -20°C for future use.

-7. Label 3 test tubes as follows:

-- tube 1: water only no peptide control

-- tube 2: phosphopeptide

-- tube 3: non-phosphopeptide

-8. Into each tube, pipette the following components

-- tube 1: 2 mL diluted PSSA solution plus 10 μL nanopure water - tube 2: 2 mL diluted PSSA solution plus 10 μL phosphopeptide - tube 3: 2 mL diluted PSSA solution plus 10 μL non-phosphopeptide - 9.
+Apportion the unused reconstituted peptide solutions into working aliquots and store at -20°C for future use. - 7.
+Label 3 test tubes as follows: - tube 1: water only no peptide control - tube 2: phosphopeptide - tube 3: non-phosphopeptide - 8.
+Into each tube, pipette the following components - tube 1: 2 mL diluted PSSA solution plus 10 μL nanopure water - tube 2: 2 mL diluted PSSA solution plus 10 μL phosphopeptide - tube 3: 2 mL diluted PSSA solution plus 10 μL non-phosphopeptide - 9.
 Incubate the three tubes for 30 minutes at room temperature with gentle rocking.
 During this incubation, the peptides have the chance to bind to the combining site of the antibody. - 10.
 At the end of the incubation step, transfer the contents of each of the three tubes to clean reaction vessels containing one of the three identical test samples.
 For Western blotting strips: